 These are all very common roadblocks when you’re decluttering.
-But the easiest way to get around them is to find an easy way to dive and get started.
+But the simplest way to get around them is to find an easy way to dive in and get started.

 Get started decluttering with this list of easy stuff to get rid of

 In today’s post, I’m sharing a decluttering list with 100+ things to declutter from all over your house.
 Start at the beginning and work your way down the list.
 Or pick anything on the list and get to work.